an162/GEE/README.md

 #Learn-GEE
-ML using GEE javascript API
+learning ML using GEE (Google Earth Engine) javascript API as a beginner